ysy9893/raspberry-pi-object-tracking/README.md

 More details about Non Maximum Suppression are stated in this link : https://whatdhack.medium.com/reflections-on-non-maximum-suppression-nms-d2fce148ef0a

 More details about the kalman filter are stated in this link: https://kr.mathworks.com/videos/introduction-to-kalman-filters-for-object-tracking-79674.html

+In fact, there're some changes compared to original codes!
+For example, instead of using video instances by creting Video classes run by multi-threads, I'd just imported imutils video module to use videostream class.
+By using this library, codes are simplified.

 ##### 2. Non Maximum Suppression on outputs of Mobilenet SSD
 I wrote a script nms.py that implement Non Maximum Suppression next to main.py!
 It could be used as module by simply importing NMS from nms.py!